bytesculptor097/rv32im-single-cycle-cpu/docs/instruction_types.md

 # Supported Instructions for RV32IM Single-Cycle CPU

 This CPU core implements the full RV32I base instruction set and the RV32M extension for integer multiplication and division as defined by the RISC-V specification.
-Additional comparison, control transfer, memory, system, and pseudo-instructions are also listed for completeness.
+Additional comparison, control transfer, memory, system, CSR (Control and Status Register), and pseudo-instructions are also listed for completeness.

 ---